Portland Meadows: Track history

 In 1945, construction began of Portland Meadows on November 20, under the direction of William P. Kyne.
 Kyne is also known as the founder of Bay Meadows Racecourse and he was largely responsible for the passage of the 1933 law which legalized pari-mutuel wagering in California.
 On September 14, 1946, Portland Meadows opened with over 10,000 people in attendance.
 Portland Meadows made history as the first thoroughbred track in the nation to offer night-time racing.
 This was made possible by use of a lighting system designed by General Electric which has been said has enough power "to light a four-lane superhighway from Portland to Salem, a distance of 40 miles."

 In 1948, the track was closed due to the Vanport Flood.
 This flood destroyed the town of Vanport City, Oregon, and resulted in roughly $250,000 worth of damage to the track.

 Greyhound races were held at the track in 1956 only, from August until October, after the Multnomah Kennel Club (MKC) was evicted from Civic Stadium by the impending relocation of the Portland Beavers baseball team from Vaughn Street Park.
 The following year, MKC moved its races to a newly built track in Wood Village, named Fairview Park.

+William Wineberg owned Portland Meadows from 1962-1983.
+In the 1960's, Bill Wineberg offered Rick Stroud, a fixture in the horse-racing world, his first official job in racing at Portland Meadows.
+Rick Stroud had grown up in the world of horse racing with his father, Len Stroud, a jockey who is credited with organizing both the Canadian and American Jockey Guilds.

 On April 25, 1970, a fire burned the grandstand to the ground.
 Fortunately the blaze took no lives, human or equine, but it did end the meet.
 In 1971, the facilities were rebuilt and the track reopened to a record crowd of 12,635.

 In 1981, Gary Stevens began a two-season streak as the leading rider at Portland Meadows.
 In 1987, the Coors Portland Meadows Mile became the first $100,000-stakes race in Oregon history.
 Present Value, a horse ridden by Hall of Fame jockey William Shoemaker, won the race.
 In 1994, two-year-old champion Jumron began to draw fans from across the Pacific Northwest.
 He went on to become the first horse to begin his career at Portland Meadows that raced in the Kentucky Derby.

+Bob Dylan performed a concert at Portland Meadows on June 16, 2000 as part of his "Never Ending Tour".

 In 2016, a licensed casino-style poker club, Portland Meadows Poker, was opened near the indoor stands.
 Patrons paid a small fee to buy into live poker tournaments and small to medium stakes un-raked cash games.

 Portland Meadows closed in 2019, and the main building was demolished in February 2020.

 In 2021, Amazon opened a delivery station in the parking lot of the track.